phonexicum/phonexicum.github.io/infosec/android-security.md

     (android < 4.1 (api 16)) - logcat can be read by any application (after api 16 each application has its own log)

-- application WebView (can store sensitive data just like web browser)
+- application WebView (can store sensitive data just like a web browser)

 Information leaks for application analysis: